 Now, you may be asking, why is this section here?
 After all, it’s jerky.
 That means you just eat it!
 Well, technically yes.
 But, there is always more than one way to eat something, and jerky is no exception.

-Break up some highly spiced jerky, mix with dried vegetables, and some dried pulses (peas, or lentils) for a dry soup mix.
+Break up some highly spiced jerky, mix with dried vegetables and some dried pulses (peas, or lentils) for a dry soup mix.
 Store the soup mix in a jar in your cold room.
 Soup mix can work as a home-made convenience food.
-Soup mix is handy when camping, or as part of your emergency kit(s) to insure a hot meal.
+Soup mix is handy when camping, or as part of your emergency kit(s) to ensure a hot meal.

 Use beef jerky as high protein boost when doing intense activities such as hiking, mountain climbing, intense gardening, running, or even when you need an afternoon snack without the sugar crash.
 Pair your jerky with whole fruit or veggies for a quick, and filling, on-the-go lunch.

 Keep some jerky on-hand for your emergency kit.
 If storing the jerky in the kit, keep it in glass and replace every 3 months.

 There are two super easy ways to vary your jerky recipe.
 The first is by substituting a different meat.
 Venison, goat, lamb, or even turkey can all be jerked using the same marinade recipe.
 Just use the leanest meat that you can, and remember to slice it thinly.

 The second way to vary your jerky recipe is by changing up the spices you use in the marinade.
 So instead of paring basil and oregano, you could try a mint and rosemary variation, or a turmeric and ginger one for a more curry flavor.

 Alternatively, try varying the recipe to reflect what you have on-hand.
 Don’t have any beef roasts sitting around, but you do have a pile of goat shanks?
 Try turning the goat into jerky.
 Don’t have basil, but do have sage?
 Change up the spices and meat at the same time.